rubengardner/rpsls/README.md

 ## Deployment

 The site was deployed to GitHub pages using the following steps:
-- Sign up to GutHub
+- Sign up to GitHub
 - Create a new repository on GitHub.
 - Click on settings on the navigation bar under the repository title.
 - Select pages on the left menu bar.
 - Click on the main branch and save.
-- This will generate a link with your live website.
+- This will generate a link to your live website.
-- The live link can be found here - (https://rubengardner.github.io/osteopathyweb/)
+- The live link can be found here - (https://rubengardner.github.io/rpsls/)

 ## Credits